 Keep Worms Out with a Strong Defense Plan

-Worms can be scary.
-Often, they simply replicate themselves to overload your computer and network, but some hybrid versions can cause catastrophic damage to your data.
+Worms can be incredibly intimidating; they can duplicate themselves to exhaust your computer and network resources.
+Worse yet, hybrid versions can cause severe damage to your data, leading to catastrophic losses.

 Remember to keep all of your software and operating systems up to date.
 Install security patches as soon as possible!